SkeltonThatcher/vagrant-rancher/README.md

 * Vagrant (with Virtualbox plugin)
 * Virtualbox

-## Tested using the following hosts
+## Tested using the following desktop deployment environments
 * Ubuntu 17.04 (Desktop)
 * macOS Sierra 10.12.6 (Desktop)

+## Tested using the following Rancher, Vagrant and Docker versions
+* Rancher Server v1.6.7
+* Rancher Agent v1.2.6
+* CentOS 7 (Vagrantbox)
+* Docker-CE v17.06.0

 ## Usage Instructions

 1. Clone the repo
+2. Run `sudo vagrant plugin install vagrant-vbguest` (to ensure host/guest VBox additions are matched)
-2. Run `vagrant up` from within /server
+3. Run `vagrant up` from within /server
-3. After the instance is launched wait for 3-4 minutes until the Rancher server is up
+4. After the instance is launched wait for 3-4 minutes until the Rancher server is up
-4. Access the Rancher sever at http://192.168.50.50:8080
+5. Access the Rancher sever at http://192.168.50.50:8080
-5. Go to infrastructure > hosts > add host
+6. Go to infrastructure > hosts > add host
-6. Accept the default host reg URL
+7. Accept the default host reg URL
-7. Copy the (long) host reg string
+8. Copy the (long) host reg string
-8. Update the entry in host.sh with the new token (i.e `08E7A124D98AB02233F1:1483142400000:rBrLKo9bzo1qSZfeu1I3UrsXc8`)
+9. Update the entry in host.sh with the new token (i.e `08E7A124D98AB02233F1:1483142400000:rBrLKo9bzo1qSZfeu1I3UrsXc8`)
-9. Run `vagrant up` from within /host
+10. Run `vagrant up` from within /host
-10. Check the new host has launched and registered in the Rancher server
+11. Check the new host has launched and registered in the Rancher server

 **Note 1:** To persist the environment prior to PC or laptop suspend and/or shutdown/reboot: